npaterno/data_hunters/README.md

 If you are new to GitHub and RStudio, this section will help you get them synced/talking to each other.
 There are instructions for Windows and Mac users.
 If you are a Linux user, please [contact me](mailto:nick@openintro.org) for help; for the most part you can follow the Mac instructions but getting RTools to install is different from Mac and can even vary between Linux distributions.

-If you are a better visual learner, there will be workshops/live demos periodically.
-Additionally, there will be a series of screencasts made available in early May 2021.
+If you are a better visual learner, there are screencasts linked at the bottom of this page.

 Before proceeding, make sure you have your GitHub username and the email you use to login handy.